Piles

 The small arteries that supply blood to the piles are tied (ligated).
 This causes the haemorrhoid(s) to shrink.

-Do I need to see a doctor about piles?
+When to see a doctor for piles

 Although piles can often be treated at home, it’s best to see a doctor if you are experiencing any pain or rectal bleeding: